marcshake/larablog/readme.md

 Whenever this program is *stable*, this text will be modified.
 Just take this tiny codes to see, how easy it is to actually *start* your own Laravel-production.

 ## Licence
-Nope.
-Not now.
-The usual licenses of the dependencies apply but these codes are totally not worth a licence at the moment.
+GPL, I guess.

 ## Project Status
 ### Frontend
 * We have a simple page listing up our Blogposts.
 * We can log in ``demo@demo.dem`` with password ``test``
-* Mobile-first (thanks to skeleton)
+* Mobile-first (thanks to skeleton and bootstrap)

 ### Backend
 We can edit posts.
-We can upload media
+We can upload media somehow
 We can create new posts
 We can delete posts